fomo-ash/MetaxHuggingface/README.md

 ---

-## 📬 Submission

-Includes:

-* ✅ OpenEnv-compatible API
-* ✅ Docker container
-* ✅ Automated graders
-* ✅ Evaluation scripts

----

-💡 *Designed to simulate real-world learning — not just optimize scores.*
+💡 *Designed to simulate real-world learning — not just maximize scores.*